 Dream Until Your Dream Comes True

 Christine waits for Spock to go to bed, but he shows no sign of getting tired.
-She is excited, can't wait to get out.
-Don't think of it, she reminds herself.
-Keep your mind on something neutral, something safe.
+She's excited, can't wait to get out.
+She shouldn't think of it.
+Keep her mind on something neutral, something safe.
 He passes her room once, stops in the doorway but says nothing.
-She can feel his stare as she lays on the bed reading.
-She does not turn around.
+She can feel his stare as she lies on the bed reading.
+She doesn't turn around.
 His thoughts are shielded; he sends her nothing to judge his mood.
 He stands there for longer than she expects.
-And when he leaves, she can tell he is gone only by the hairs on the back of her neck that finally lie down.
+And when he leaves, she can tell he's gone only by the hairs on the back of her neck that finally lie down.

-She goes into the bathroom, reaches for the makeup that will erase some of the years from her face.
-The light in the club is forgiving, and she is deft with her brushes and paint.
+She goes into the bathroom and reaches for the makeup that will erase some of the years from her face.
+The light in the club is forgiving, and she's deft with her brushes and paint.
 Taupe here to deepen a hollow, pearl there to highlight a curve, kohl to make her eyes look bigger, whiter.
 She tries not to see the wrinkles that have formed, especially the two just above her nose that come from frowning too much.
 She hates those most of all.
-She doesn't have any smile lines...she doesn't smile much anymore.
+She doesn't have any smile lines—she doesn't smile much anymore.

 This is what she wanted, and she knows that.
 She pursued this life that now she can't wait to flee for the night.
 She wanted Spock more than anyone she had ever met.
-It took years, but she finally found a moment when he needed her, and she could give him what he would normally refuse.
+It took years, but she finally found a moment when he needed her and she could give him what he'd normally refuse.
 A time when he burned too much to turn her down.

-Pon Farr.
+The Pon Farr.
 She hates it.
 Hates the memories of it.
 Seven years seem to go by much faster than they should.
-Before she knows it, they will be back again, and he will be back again.
+Before she knows it, he'll be back again.
 No lock will stop him.
 Nothing will stop him.

 She can feel the anger rising inside her and fights it down.
 She can't afford to get upset.
 He will surely feel it.

-She dips her brush into the lipgloss, watches as it shakes.
-Steady, she orders herself.
+She dips her brush into the lip gloss and watches as it shakes.
+Steady.
 Easy.
-Once her hand stops trembling, she paints her lips the dark burgundy color that Spock dislikes.
+Once her hand stops trembling, she paints her lips the dark burgundy color Spock dislikes.

-Satisfied that she looks as good as she is going to, she goes back into the bedroom and rifles through the small jewelry box that Spock gave her for her birthday the first year they were married.
+Satisfied she looks as good as she's going to, she goes back into the bedroom and rifles through the small jewelry box Spock gave her for her birthday the first year they were married.
 It was exactly what she wanted and she knows now that Uhura told him what she liked.
-At the time though, she still wanted to believe that he picked it out on his own.
+At the time though, she still wanted to believe he picked it out on his own.